 The ‘Architect’s or Surveyor’s Advice’ form should be completed by the person who carried out the quinquennial inspection of the church as it gives him/her the opportunity to comment on the proposals

 - Full supporting papers must be provided (see ‘Application Notes’ and discuss with the DAC secretary if uncertain)

 - a Statement of Significance and a Statement of Need must be included with the application

-- parishes may also be required to consult with English Heritage, relevant national amenity societies and/or the local planning authority
+- parishes may also be required to consult with Historic England, relevant national amenity societies and/or the local planning authority

 Parishes will need to consult with the Church Buildings Council when an application concerns an existing article of particular historic, archaeological, architectural or artistic interest and directly involves conservation, alteration or permanent disposal of that item.